Go Back Email LinkDownload PDF

 • Put the shredded cabbage and carrots in a large bowl.

-• Whisk the mayonnaise with vinegar, sugar, celery seeds, onion powder, and 1/4 teaspoon of freshly ground black pepper in a small bowl.
-Add the dressing to the cabbage mixture and toss to blend the ingredients.
+• In a separate bowl, whisk the mayonnaise with vinegar, sugar, celery seeds, onion powder, and 1/4 teaspoon of freshly ground black pepper.
+Add the dressing to the cabbage mixture and toss to blend.
 Add salt to taste or as desired.
 Cover and refrigerate until serving time.

-• Alternatively, oil a grill pan and heat it over high heat on the stovetop.
+• Oil the grates of a grill and prepare it for direct high heat.
+Alternatively, oil a grill pan and heat it over high heat on the stovetop.

-• Grill the burgers over high heat for 4 to 5 minutes or until they easily release from the grates.
-Flip and cook for another 4 to 5 minutes on the other side.
-Brush with sauce and cook for 1 to 2 minutes until they reach at least 155°F in the center.
+• Grill the burgers over high heat for 4 to 5 minutes, or until they release easily from the grates.
+Flip and cook for another 4 to 5 minutes.
+Brush with barbecue sauce and cook for 1 to 2 minutes longer, or until the burgers reach at least 160°F in the center.

 • Meanwhile, toast or grill the split hamburger buns.

-• Assemble the burgers in the buns with more of the barbecue sauce and a lettuce leaf, if desired.
-Top the burgers with a generous spoonful of coleslaw, or serve it alongside your favorite toppings.
+• Assemble the burgers in the buns with more barbecue sauce and a lettuce leaf, if desired.
+Top each burger with a generous spoonful of coleslaw, or serve the slaw alongside.

 Notes

-The FDA recommends a minimum temperature of 165 F for ground turkey or chicken.
+The FDA recommends a minimum temperature of 160°F for meat or 165°F for ground turkey or chicken.

 Nutrition